-The company is substantially compliant with the minimum standards for the conduct of insurance business in terms of the Directive on Governance and Risk Management for Insurance Companies issued by the Insurance and Pension Commission in terms of section 5) (a) of the Insurance Act [Chapter 24:07].
+The company is substantially compliant with the minimum standards for the conduct of insurance business in terms of the Directive on Governance and Risk Management for Insurance Companies issued by the Insurance and Pension Commission in terms of the Insurance Act [Chapter 24:07].
 The directive details the minimum guiding principles to ensure that insurers have effective systems of risk management including governance structures, internal controls and oversight functions.